rehierl/node-tree-outliner/3-4-0-design-5.md

 Is it possible to define the end of a section in terms of an (enter or exit) event, beginning with which no more associations are allowed?

-To be more clear, once such an event is entered, the corresponding section or multiples thereof must be closed immediately.
+To be more clear, once such an event is entered, the corresponding section must be closed immediately.
 That is, not even the event is allowed to establish any further associations before closing the corresponding section.

 <!-- ======================================================================= -->
 ## available events